blissartt/touch-input-rotation/README.md

 	cd touchdev-calibration

--1 Make the two scripts executable with the following command:
+-1 Make tthe script "recognize-devices.sh" executable with the following command:

 	chmod a+x recognize-touchpad.sh recognize-touchscreen.sh

--2 Run the two scripts with the following commands and save the result for the next step, remembering which of the two outputs was from the touchpad and which was from the touchscreen.
+-2 Run the script with the following command and save the result for the next step,

-	./recognize-touchpad.sh
-	./recognize-touchscreen.sh
+	./recognize-devices.sh

 -3 Open the 'rotate-desktop.sh' script with a text editor and replace the values DEFAULT and DEFAULT-1 in the apostrophes with the output received in the previous step, i.e. the name of the devices in question.
 Afterwards, save the file.